openworm/org.geppetto.docs/source/visualgroups.rst

 =================
 In the runtime tree that stores the simulation information, Visual Groups reside in the Visualization Tree, which is one of the subtrees contained in the Aspect tree.
-To highlight visual groups in the Geppetto UI the Geppetto console must be used.
+To highlight visual groups in the Geppetto UI, the Geppetto console must be used.
 To show all visual group elements for that entity, navigate the up to the VisualizationTree for a given entity via console commands and run the getChildren() command on it.
 Alternatively, entering a "double tab" after typing up to VisualizationTree shows all elements contained inside the tree: